-The Nature Trust of British Columbia is fundraising to raise $1.5 million to protect two critical conservation areas, totalling 115.2 hectares (284.6 acres) of rich ecological landscape across Northern BC.
+The Nature Trust of British Columbia has raised $1.5 million to protect two critical conservation areas, totalling 115.2 hectares (284.6 acres) of rich ecological landscape across Northern BC.

-The two properties The Nature Trust of BC plans to acquire are known as Crescent Spur and Cranberry Marsh-West and they are located within the traditional territory of both the Simpcw and Lheildli T’enneh First Nations.
+The two land areas The Nature Trust of BC are known as Crescent Spur and Cranberry Marsh-West and they are located within the traditional territory of both the Simpcw and Lheildli T’enneh First Nations.

 Will you help us protect critical habitat in Northern BC?

-Working together, we can protect 285 acres of vulnerable habitat in Northern BC.
-Donate today to help us reach our $1.5 million goal!
+Working together, we’ve protected 285 acres of vulnerable habitat in Northern BC.
+Donate today to help us manage and restore these lands!

 Give Today

-Help us 285 acres of rich ecological landscape across Northern BC
+Help us manage 285 acres of rich ecological landscape across Northern BC

 Donate Today

 Cranberry Marsh-West contains 38.3 hectares (94.6 acres) of wetlands as well as low shrub and grass ecosystems with pockets of forest.
-The property is adjacent to the Cranberry Marsh/Starratt Wildlife Management Area, and once this property is purchased, the total conservation area will be 357 hectares (882 acres), increasing connectivity for wildlife.
+The land is adjacent to the Cranberry Marsh/Starratt Wildlife Management Area, now that this land is purchased, the total conservation area is 357 hectares (882 acres), increasing connectivity for wildlife.

 Cranberry Marsh-West is located approximately 292 km southeast of Prince George, within the Regional District of Fraser – Fort George.
 It has a hot and dry climate and provides habitat for several species of wildlife, including the endangered Black Swift and the of Special Concern Western Toad.
 The wetlands contain crucial breeding grounds for birds as well as a migratory bird stopover along the Pacific Flyway.